NBISweden/Knox-ePouta/README.md

 It will start the VMs with proper IP information.
 In subsequent runs, `init.sh` will only create the VMs.

-Run the `provision.sh --with-packages` in order to set up the ansible environment and play the playbooks.
-This script is divided in 2
-phases: the first one installs the required packages, and the second one configures the VMs.
-You can run without the --with-packages flag in order to subsequently skip the package installation phase.
+Run the `provision.sh` in order to set up the ssh environment and run the server scripts.
+This script is divided in 2 phases: the first one copies the required files to the appropriate servers, and the second one configures the servers.

 The `clean.sh` script can be run with the --all flag, to destroy routers, networks, security groups and floating IPs.
 Otherwise, it only deletes the running VMs.

 You can append the `-q` flag to turn off the verbose output.
+You can append the `-h` flag to see the command options.

 ## Example
 	git clone https://github.com/NBISweden/mosler-micro-mosler <some_dir>